drmcnelson/Arduino_UNO_R4_SPI_Speedup/README.md

 ## Some things to be aware of.

 ### File names
 The source files in the repo are named SPI.cpp and SPI.h.
-There are the same as the standard SPI library in the Arduino distribution.
-The intention is that these take the place of the original files for the UNOR4.
-You may want to remove or renam the originals for the UNO R4 in your arduino tree.
-On my computer, Fedora with Cinnamon desktop, they are located at ~/.arduino15/packages/arduino/hardware/renesas_uno/1.2.0/libraries/SPI,  The version number may be different on your Linux machine.
+These are the same as those in the standard SPI library in the Arduino distribution.
+The intention is that these take the place of those for the UNO R4.
+You may want to remove or rename the originals for the UNO R4 in your arduino tree.
+On my computer, Fedora 40 with Cinnamon desktop, they are located at ~/.arduino15/packages/arduino/hardware/renesas_uno/1.2.0/libraries/SPI,  The version number may be different on your Linux machine.

 ### MOSI idle
 In the original library, the idle state for MOSI was set to low.
 That is corrected in this library.
 It is now high when idle.
 However, accessing the control register to setup 16 bit transfers, seems to cause MOSI to go low for a moment.
 If you need to avoid that, you can try the three cals for loop friendly transfers; call SPI.transfer16_setup() and then call SPI.transfer16_transfer() for your transfers.
 When you are done, if you want to reset to 8 bit, call SPI.transfer16_cleanup().